VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 ```

 #### Windows OS
 Virgil Device Initializer package for Windows OS is currently in development.
-To be included to information update list please contact our support email support@VirgilSecurity.com.
+To be included to information update list please contact our support team support@VirgilSecurity.com.

 ## Command Reference
 Here is the list of possible commands for Virgil Device Initializer.